stefanpetschinka/ai-visibility-evidence-model/README.md

 **Schema as a citation switch.** Structured data clarifies and disambiguates.
 As a direct citation driver for AI features it is officially not required [11], and no causal evidence exists for language-model citations outside search pipelines.

-**AI ranking positions as a metric.** Answers vary heavily between identical runs, so a position from a single run is not a reliable rank [9].
+**AI ranking positions as a metric.** Answers vary widely across otherwise identical runs, so a position from a single run is not a reliable rank [9].
 Positions become meaningful only as distributions across repeated, paraphrased measurements with uncertainty intervals; visibility is a share, not a single rank.

 **Manufactured mentions.** No reliable evidence exists for a positive effect of manufactured or self-produced mentions.
-In the literature the line between optimization and manipulation does not run along effectiveness anyway, but along truthfulness, verifiable evidence, the separation of content from model instructions, and disclosure of commercial intent [9].
+In the literature, the line between optimization and manipulation is not determined by effectiveness, but by truthfulness, verifiable evidence, the separation of content from model instructions, and disclosure of commercial intent [9].
 What this model states about corroboration rests on training-data frequency [5] and an observed earned-media preference [8]; neither of those works examines self-produced mentions.

 ## 06 Visibility Is Not Citation Fidelity

 **Being cited and being cited correctly are different outcomes.**

-An independent audit of eight AI search engines found collectively incorrect answers to more than 60 percent of source-attribution queries, with premium systems frequently confidently wrong [10].
-For any organization this cuts both ways: citation counts overstate control over what is actually said, and citation frequency alone says little about whether an organization is represented correctly and attributed to the original source.
+An independent audit of eight AI search engines found that the engines collectively provided incorrect answers to more than 60 percent of source-attribution queries, with premium systems frequently confidently wrong [10].
+For any organization, this has two consequences: citation counts overstate control over what is actually said, and citation frequency alone says little about whether an organization is represented correctly and attributed to the original source.
 A measurement program should therefore track fidelity, whether a system's statements about the entity are accurate, separately from visibility.

 ## 07 Method Note